david-pfx/AndlNet/Readme.txt

 LICENCE
 =======

+The source code files contain the following notice.

+/// Andl is A New Data Language.
+See andl.org.
+///
+/// Copyright © David M. Bennett 2015-16 as an unpublished work.
+All rights reserved.
+///
+/// This software is provided in the hope that it will be useful, but with
+/// absolutely no warranties.
+You assume all responsibility for its use.
+///
+/// This software is completely free to use for purposes of personal study.
+/// For distribution, modification, commercial use or other purposes you must
+/// comply with the terms of the licence originally supplied with it in
+/// the file Licence.txt or at http://andl.org/Licence.txt.
+///

-This version of Andl is free for any kind of experimental use, especially helping to make it better.
-For now, the licence does not grant rights for distribution or commercial use.
-That will have to wait until I can choose the right licence, which depends a lot on who might want to use it.
+So this version of Andl is free for any kind of experimental use, especially helping to make it better.
+For now, the licence does impose some conditions on distribution or commercial use, so read the licence if you need to.
+I expect that to change, but it will depend on feedback from those who want to use it.

 Please contact me with any questions or suggestions at david@andl.org.